ctrl-alt-del/devenv/README.md

 mkdir -p /usr/bin
 ```

 ## Git
-Download the latest git for Windows from the homepage of git:
+Git is a distributed version control and code management system.
+You can learn more detail about it on its home page.
 ```sh
 http://git-scm.com/
 ```

+Since Git contains many convenient built-in functions as well as a useful bash shell, it is the first software on my list to be installed to setup a dev environment on Windows machines.

-Or by copying and pasting the following link directly into the address bar of your browser:
+You can download the latest git for Windows from its homepage, or by copying and pasting the following link to the address bar of your browser.
+The download process should then be automatically started.
 ```sh
 http://git-scm.com/download/win
 ```

-Once the file is completely downloaded, install it under /c/usr/bin/git or whatever directory you chose.
+Once the install file is completely downloaded, install it under /c/usr/bin/git or whatever directory you chose.
 Don't worry about the configuration choices available during the installation process, it would be fine to just keep them in default.

 ### Setup .bash_profile